anthony-firn/DREAM/docs/techncial-roadmap.md

 - Setting up scalable cloud computing resources.
 - Implementing secure data storage and management systems.
 - Establishing rigorous security protocols.
+- Integration of distributed systems like Hypercore and IPFS for data storage and management.
+- Integration of homomorphic encryption libraries like Microsoft SEAL for secure computations.

 ### Initial Model Development